benblasco/fedoralaptop/README.md

 - Complete a backup of the user's entire home directory
 Note: refer to files under ~/rsync/ for reference
 - Get a snapshot of all Firefox and Chrome extensions
+- Backup the configuration of "auto tab discard" firefox extension
 - Get a snapshot of all Gnome extensions
 - Backup your FoxyProxy configuration (Firefox/Chrome)
 Note: This is checked into github under files/foxyproxy